Application Deadline for Fall 2014 admission is DECEMBER 15, 2013.

 Submitting Application Materials:

 Official academic records/transcripts are required from the institution which the student received or will receive Bachelor’s, Master’s, Professional and Doctoral degrees.
 Transcripts from community/junior colleges, for non degree and study abroad coursework will not be reviewed by Rackham.
 Unofficial transcripts will not be processed.
 Scanned images of official transcripts that are uploaded into the online application will be considered unofficial.
-Applicants are required to send official transcripts to Rackham Graduate School and the Department of History of Art to the following addresses.
+Applicants are required to send official transcripts from degree-granting institutions to:

 Rackham Graduate School